Shivoo29/KM-matrix_automation_Lr/README.md

 ### Step 2: Install the Native Messaging Host

-This critical step connects the browser extension to the Python script.
+This critical step connects the Chrome browser to the Python script.

-1.  **Load your extension in Edge.** Go to `edge://extensions/`, make sure "Developer mode" is on, and click "Load unpacked" to select your project folder.
+1.  **Load your extension in Chrome.** Go to `chrome://extensions/`, make sure "Developer mode" is on, and click "Load unpacked" to select your project folder.
 2.  **Find your extension's ID.** On the extensions page, find your "KM Matrix Automation" extension.
 The ID is a long string of letters (e.g., `fmkadmapgofadopljbjfkapdkoienihi`).
 Copy it.
 3.  **Edit `install.bat`.** Open the `install.bat` file in a text editor.
 Replace the placeholder `YOUR_EXTENSION_ID_HERE` with the actual ID you just copied.
 Save the file.
 4.  **Run the installer.** In your terminal (no virtual environment needed), run the script: